 1.0 Purpose

-To describe the process for receiving, inspecting, and accepting incoming materials to ensure they conform to purchase order, quality, and regulatory requirements before storage or use.
+To describe the process for receiving, inspecting, and accepting incoming goods to ensure they conform to purchase-order requirements, approved quality criteria, and applicable regulatory requirements before storage or use.

 2.0 Scope

-This procedure applies to all materials received at our facility from all suppliers and vendors unless otherwise noted in the purchase order.
+This procedure applies to all materials received at our facility from approved external suppliers unless a controlled procedure or purchase-order requirement states otherwise.
 It does not apply to internal transfers between company-owned locations.

 3.0 Responsibilities